Jwakers/punk-api/README.md

 - Refine the sort method to re-sort display when data fetched - if a sort option has already been selected
 - Simple tests using Jest
 - More functional routing to handle git hub pages and local development
-- update filter inputs to allow for floats
 - Fix issue causing chrome browser to offer translation from French to English